dm-guy/utm-alternative/README.md

 <h3>Installation</h3>

-The main javascript could be loaded in the <head>, after the <body> or via GoogleTagManager.
+The main javascript could be loaded in the <pre><head></pre> section, after the body tag, or via GoogleTagManager.
-1) If you run traffic_source.js in the <head>, the JS code that prints the value in the form (hereafter: form.html) should run after the <body> tag. <br />
+1) If you run traffic_source.js in the head, the JS code that prints the value in the form (hereafter: form.html) should run after the <body> tag. <br />
 2) If after <body>, the traffic_source.js should run before form.html.<br />
 3) If via GoogleTagManager, you must make sure that traffic_source.js runs before form.html.
 You can do that by putting bost codes in one tag, one after the other.